wso2/docs-is/en/docs/deploy/change-datasource-bpsds.md

     2. Execute the database scripts.

-        Navigate to <IS-HOME>/dbscripts.
-Execute the scripts in the f`<IS-HOME>/dbscripts/bps/bpel/create/mssql.sql` file against the created database.
+        Execute the scripts in the `<IS-HOME>/dbscripts/bps/bpel/create/mssql.sql` file against the created database.

 ??? example "Oracle"